karol-brejna-i/webpage-screenshot-action/README.md

 #### Take a screenshot of first table in a document
-The following workflow takes a screenshot of the first table in the README.md file and saves it in a file called `element.png`.
+Let's assume that you want to make a screenshot of the first table in a document.

 <img src="assets/element-screenshot.png" width="240" alt="My Image" align="right" style="float:right" />